wookietreiber/scalomator/README.md

 > run
 ```

-If you rather like to work with the scala interpreter instead:
+If you would rather like to work with the scala interpreter instead:

 ```
 $ cd /path/to/scalomator